johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 There are many reasons to bring together a group of people to learn together.
 Some people would point to Jesus' gathering of twelve disciples.
 For most people, groups represent a natural and lively place in which to learn.
 They bring together people with different experiences, gifts, capacities and perspectives.

 When we share our lives, we learn together and *learning groups* mirror this reality.
 Together, we experience and learn quite differently to when we study alone.
 Reflective discussion with others, in particular, provides a highly stimulating forum for learning through exploration, listening and discovery.

 For further discussion about reflective learning, see [*Maize Plant Discipleship Learning Process*].

-### Learning, not teaching? ###
+### Learning, not teaching ###

-Yes.
 Maize Plant Discipleship is principally a *learning*, rather than a teaching resource.
-Learning depends on many factors, in addition to the presentation of topical information—most of which relate to the student, rather than the teacher, or teaching.
+Learning depends on many factors, in addition to the presentation of topical information, most of which relate to the student, rather than the teacher and teaching.
 Such factors include desire, temperament, experience, talent, time, energy, environment and so forth.
-Thus the decision to learn something new must always begin with the student themselves.
+The decision to learn something new must therefore always begin with the student themselves.

-Accordingly, discipleship should be recognised as a form of learning that is *called out* of students or disciples, through the guidance and direction of a facilitator, mentor, educator or teacher.
+Accordingly, discipleship should be recognised as a form of learning that is *called out* of students or disciples, under the guidance and direction of a facilitator, mentor, educator or teacher.
 People in those roles come alongside *motivated learners* to assist, encourage, facilitate and call out the learning taking place within those being discipled.

 ## Facilitating Maize Plant Discipleship Learning Groups ##